Joseph Reeves

+Reeves served as a Labour councillor on Deptford Borough Council between 1920 and 1949.

 Reeves was founder and chairman of Camberwell Labour Party and vice-chairman of the Society for Improving Relations between Great Britain and the USSR.
 He served as secretary of the Royal Arsenal Co-operative Society's education committee.
 He was an Alderman of the Metropolitan Borough of Deptford.

 He fought Woolwich West in 1931 and Greenwich in 1935 without success before winning the Greenwich seat in the 1945 general election.

 Whilst in Parliament, Reeves was a member of the Party's National Executive Committee 1946-53 and of the committee of inquiry into the BBC.

+Reeves campaigned on a broad range of interests.
+His unsuccessful 1952 Private Members' bill on decriminalising abortion in the UK was the first serious attempt to enable British women to access safe and legal abortions.
+The "draft bill he crafted was a cautious document seeking only to reassure doctors they were legally permitted to perform abortions to save a woman’s life and her mental and physical health.
+It was quickly defeated in Parliament."

 He retired as MP in 1959.